ReliaSolve/ASDP_Core_API/docs/using.md

 are warnings, and values above it are errors.
 The helper function asdp::ErrorMessage() takes in an asdp::Status and provides a string description of the status.

-// List the example programs
-// List the test programs
+# Example programs

+See the Examples menu for a list of example programs showing how to use and test the system.

 \example ASDP_Core_Speed_Measurements.cpp
+\example Base_Server.cpp
+\example Base_Validating_Client.cpp
+\example Basic_Client.cpp
 \example Basic_Server.cpp
-\example Basic_Client.cpp
-\example Base_Validating_Client.cpp
-\example Storage_Validating_Client.cpp
+\example Image_Saving_Client.cpp
 \example Speed_Test_Receiver.cpp
 \example Speed_Test_Sender.cpp
-\example Image_Saving_Client.cpp
+\example Storage_Validating_Client.cpp

 \example ASDP_Core_Test.cpp